JCQuintas/mind-components/content/blog/advanced-typescript-patterns-part-2/index.md

 ---
 title: 'Advanced Typescript Patterns - Part 2'
-created: '1970-01-01T00:00:00.000Z'
+created: '2019-12-15T16:23:57.813Z'
-edited: '1970-01-01T00:00:00.000Z'
+edited: '2019-12-15T16:23:57.813Z'
 description: 'This part focuses on type inference, getting a type from a function argument can be challenging at first, but after you understand what is happening it should become a breeze.'
 series: 'Advanced Typescript Patterns'
 part: 2
 ---

 Previously we started our journey into the advanced typescript patterns and dealt with **type extension**, types with **strict conditional properties** and **generic types**.
-On this part we will focus on type inference and how it can be used to help you.
+On this part we will focus on **type inference** and how it can be used to help you, as well as **argument pattern matching**.

 Type inference is a way to **deduce** the type of an argument value and allow you to use it in any way you want, without previously having to know the type beforehand.
 This also means that you don't need to actively declare some of the types.